PhysicalThe experience of the body and ability to move through 3-dimensional space.

 Innovation & RevolutionChange that is sudden and disruptive.

 FearA dread emotional state that is a useful reaction to imminent risk.
-Fears can also be irrational.The tendency of societies, groups and individuals to fight dramatic change in an attempt to preserve stability.Things that are done a certain way because they have long been done that way.
-Often valued by people as an element of culture that provides stability and a sense of connectedness with the past.
+Fears can also be irrational.preserve stability.culture that provides stability and a sense of connectedness with the past.

 NatureThe world beyond human things such as air, water, land, animals, plants and ecosystems.